-PAGE 9 Pre-Conference Workshops Workshops require a separate registration fee.
+PAGE 10 Pre-Conference Workshops Workshops require a separate registration fee.
 Most are scheduled from 12:00 to 3:30 PM eastern daylight time; some end earlier.
 Visit our website for more information about workshops.
 Wednesday, October 6 - Affiliate Assembly - Building Action for Climate Empowerment in the United States - Exploring Sustainability Through an Indigenous Lens- Getting Started with Your Students - Local Action, Global Impact: Sustainable Development Goals in My Neighborhood - Teaching Environmental Justice for K-12 Educators Monday, October 11 - Building and Fostering Resilience into Environmental Education Programming - Confluence of Culture Shift: The Interrelationships Between EE, EJ, and Climate Justice - Connecting Research and Practice: Strategies to Improve Your Environmental Education Programs - Youth Voice Can Make a Real-World Difference: Civic Engagement Tuesday, October 12 - Climate Fresk: You're Holding All the Cards - Environmental Action Civics: Connecting the Community to the Classroom - Greening Our Future: Green School Initiatives and Green Job Opportunities - The Road to NAAEE Higher Education Accreditation: Mapping Your Successful Application

+Networking Opportunities

-Networking Opportunities There will be many networking opportunities throughout the two-week Annual Conference and Research Symposium. - Chat one-on-one with any attendee or with all attendees - eePRO Groups and other affinity group meetings.
-Check the schedule on our website. - Discover resources and programs in the virtual exhibit hall - Contests, games, and other fun activities Back by Popular Demand!
+There will be many networking opportunities throughout the two-week Annual Conference and Research Symposium.

+- Chat one-on-one with any attendee or with all attendees

+- eePRO Groups and other affinity group meetings.
+Check the schedule on our website.

+- Discover resources and programs in the virtual exhibit hall

+- Contests, games, and other fun activities

+Back by Popular Demand!

 - Evaluation Clinic

 - Fundraising Roundtables

 - Virtual Exhibit Fair

 EQUITY AND INCLUSION

 NAAEE is committed to advancing equity and inclusion in the field of environmental education.
 Throughout the conference, we will be focusing on justice, equity, inclusion, and sustainability in our plenary sessions and several workshops.
 In addition, at least 15 percent of our concurrent sessions will explore strategies and programs that help diversify our audiences as well as our workforce, build cultural competence, support environmental justice, engage with new audiences, forge new and lasting partnerships, honor traditional knowledge, and increase our reach and relevance throughout society.
-Affinity groups including the Environmental Professionals of Color (EPOC) and the Queer Environmental Education Network (QEEN) will also be meeting.
+Affinity groups including the Environmental Professionals of Color (EPOC) and the Queer Environmental Educators Network (QEEN) will also be meeting.

 About NAAEE For five decades, NAAEE has served as the professional association, champion, and backbone organization for the field of environmental education.
 Dedicated to strengthening the field, we bring people together to advance environmental literacy and civic engagement through the power of education to create a more equitable and sustainable future for all.
 As we celebrate our 50th anniversary, NAAEE's influence stretches across North America and around the world, with partners in more than 50 countries.
 NAAEE and its 54 state, provincial, and regional Affiliate organizations in the United States, Canada, and Mexico have more than 20,000 members.
 Our members are professionals working across business, government, higher education, formal (K-12) education, nonformal education, early childhood education, science and STEM education, philanthropy, and other sectors of society.
 NAAEE also oversees the Natural Start Alliance, focused on early childhood environmental education; serves as the Secretariat of the Global Environmental Education Partnership (GEEP), in partnership with US EPA and EPA Taiwan; leads the ee360 initiative to strengthen the EE field and support professional development through a cooperative agreement with US EPA; fosters leadership with our EE 30 Under 30 and fellowship programs; and, in partnership with NOAA, leads the eeBLUE program to build capacity for environmental literacy.
-THANK YOU TO OUR SPONSORS!
+NAAFF 1725 DeSales St. NW, Suite 401, Washington, DC 20036 naaee.org THANK YOU TO OUR 2021 SPONSORS These generous supporters have made it possible for NAAEE to offer tiered registration rates to help keep the conference and research symposium accessible to all. ee360